anatole-cadet/gradix_infra_aws_terraform/README.md

 ![image](https://github.com/anatole-cadet/gx_infra_aws_terraform/assets/13883209/60ab9b42-a02c-45a1-b19d-ff1f98c5036a)

-We created two workspace <b>dev</b> and <b>stage</b>, inside each one will have the state file.
-State file is the file thta terraform create when we deployed.
-This file conatain all the information about each resource that created.
-As it can contain sensitive informations, we choose to store the in S3 Bucket.
-And as we created workspace, a state file will create for each environement.
-Notice that each environment has it's own informations configuration in a .tfvars file.
+We created two workspace <b>dev</b> and <b>stage</b>.
+As it can contain sensitive informations, we choose to store the state file for each workspace in S3 Bucket.
+Remember that this file conatain all the information about each resource that created.
+Notice that each workspace has it's own informations configuration in a .tfvars file.
 In S3 bucket <b>gradix-terraform-state</b>, you will see two directory named dev/ and stage/.

 <b>backend.tf</b>